This event will take place in-person at The Star of the North Retreat Centre (3A St. Vital Ave in St. Albert).

 $25.00

-Join us for a full afternoon of gardening presentations by local experts in celebration of Spring’s arrival.
-Choose from 12 unique garden workshops covering a wide variety of topics.
+Join us for a full afternoon of gardening presentations by local experts as we celebrate the abundance of summer.
+Choose from 10 unique garden workshops covering a wide variety of topics.

 MEET OUR PRESENTERS